inclusive-design/wecount.inclusivedesign.ca/README.md

 # wecount.inclusivedesign.ca
-The source files for the WeCount site.
+The source files for the We Count website, built with [NuxtJS](https://nuxtjs.org/).

 ## How to Run
 To run the website in local development mode, enter the following in the command line: